School Profile

 - SENIOR BRIDGE SEMINAR: Required of all seniors

-We offer Honors and Advanced Placement courses in every discipline (students are typically recommended to participate starting junior year in AP coursework), and encourage all our students to participate in these programs according to their particular abilities and interests.
-AP courses are offered in biology, American history, calculus, chemistry, English, European history, microeconomics, physics, and statistics.
+We offer 21 Honors courses and 15 Advanced Placement courses in a wide range of disciplines (students typically recommended to participate starting in junior year in AP coursework), and encourage all our students to participate in these programs according to their particular abilities and interests.
+AP courses are offered in American history, art (2D Art & Design, 3D Art & Design, Drawing), biology, calculus (AB & BC), environmental science, chemistry, English, European history, macroeconomics, physics, Spanish, and statistics.

 Grading System